slhodak/SongHelper/README.md

 ### Goals
-1. Make the tool feel like a natural device for playing accompaniment to an existing song
+1. Make it feel like a natural device for playing accompaniment to an existing song
+2. Make it useful for original songwriting

 ## Progress
 Playable using right and left hands